Senate Proposes Bill to Allow Tracking of Hip Implant Devices

 Numerous lawsuits have already been filed against DePuy Orthopedics, alleging that the devices caused serious pain and other complications, including metal poisoning.
 In some cases, plaintiffs who received a DePuy ASR hip implant had to undergo additional surgery to correct the injuries caused by the device.

 While the Senate argues that the additional oversight is needed to prevent additional injuries to consumers, a device industry lobby group is strongly opposed to the move.
 The Advanced Medical Technology Association calls the proposed bill unnecessary, claiming that less than .5% of all devices approved by the FDA are subject to a recall.

 While it remains unclear what will become of the Senate’s proposed bill, it is more than evident that concerns over the safety of these medical devices are growing.
-As the lawsuits against Bard, Johnson & Johnson and other companies continue to mount, the FDA may be required to change its practices in order to ensure public safety.
+As hip implant manufacturers continue to mount, the FDA may be required to change its practices in order to ensure public safety.

 If you or a loved one has suffered injuries or other complications after implantation of a defect hip implant, contact Nadrich & Cohen Accident Injury Lawyers today for a free consultation.
 Our attorneys specialize in handling defective medical device claims in all 50 states.

 Call our Injury Hotline today at 1-800-718-4658 to schedule your free initial case evaluation.
 You can also use the live chat feature or contact form on this page to request a free consultation.